matthewhall/react-use-css-breakpoints/README.md

 }
 ```

-If you're using Sass you could loop through these like so:
+If you're using Sass you could easily loop through them like so:

 ```scss
 $breakpoints: (